Last Updated: March 21, 2022

 could adopt a form and remain the form long enough to Refocus, and you can

 remain in your new form through several fights if you choose to do so.

 However, using Wild Shape in this way reduces the spell level of Wild Shape

 by 2, often reducing statistics provided by the spells which provide your

 - : Too situational, and you’re never going to use this in combat because it has no combat benefit.

-- : In combat, Anial Form will be just as effective.
+- : In combat, Animal Form will be just as effective.
 Outside of combat, Form Control will do a better job addressing the desire to remain in a form for extended periods.

-- : Grants acces to Dinosaur Form, which is the top combat option at several spell levels.
-However, the passive benefit from the feat (+1 to the Athletics bonus granted by your Wild Shape forms) isn’t worth keeping the feat around once Dinosaur Form becomes obsolete, so expect to retrain this.
-Also, at the first level it’s available Animal Form will be more powerful, so wait to take Ferocious Shape until 10th level.
+- : Grants access to Dinosaur Form, which is statistically almost identical to Animal Form, so it’s only really useful as a 7th-level spell where Animal Form has stopped advancing, and Dragon Form doesn’t exceed its effectiveness yet.
+The passive benefit from the feat (+1 to the Athletics bonus granted by your Wild Shape forms) isn’t worth keeping the feat around once Dinosaur Form becomes obsolete, so expect to take this at level 12 or 13 (if at all) and retrain this soon after.

 - : Access to flight is too powerful to ignore, and the combat options are close enough to Animal Form and Dinosaur form that you don’t give up a lot of damage output to get the ability to fly.
 Even when Aerial Form itself stops being useful, the passive benefit allows you to choose a type of damage resistance when you enter Wild Shape.
 You also gain access to the Phoenix form when you later take Monstrosity Shape.